We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Now let’s take a look at Blue Nile.
 The same search “only” nets 44 results.
 But those results paint a far better picture.
 Of those 44, 37 of the rings listed were unique engagement ring options.
 For most of these settings, you can choose from multiple metal options.
 Many of the rings are able to be set with different diamond shapes as well.

-Take this Petite Twist Diamond Engagement Ring for example.
+Take this Petite Twist Diamond Engagement Ring from Blue Nile for example.
 If you open it up, you can see that there are two different metal options and the diamond can be set with eight different diamond shapes.
 You can truly tailor the ring to your personal preferences.

 As you can see, the search results were a little misleading.
 Amazon’s “150” results turned out to be closer to 15 to 20 different options while Blue Nile’s “44” results gave you hundreds of different permutations.
 Not only do you have more options, but it was far easier to search for a specific style.